sayonara213/weather-main/README.md

 # Weather forecast app by Maksym Sai

-A web application for viewing weather forecast for ifferent locations.
+A web application for viewing weather forecast for different locations.
 Giving an ability to see current temperature, wind speed / direction, precipitation, and a lot more.

 ## Available Scripts